Henry Jennings: Early life

+Henry Jennings was the son of John Jennings, whose mother was the daughter of Perient and Mary Trott, she was also the sister of Perient Trott and Nicholas Trott, the later was the governor of Bahamas.
 Author Colin Woodard describes Jennings as "an educated ship captain with a comfortable estate" on Bermuda, and he had estates on both Bermuda, a colony inextricably linked with the history of privateering, and Jamaica.
 He described himself as a Bermudian, and the Jennings family was well established there, especially at Flatts Village (located along the southern shore of Flatt's Inlet, which gives access to Harrington Sound) in Hamilton Parish, the affluent neighbourhood in Smith's Parish to the immediate west of which is still known as Jennings' Land after Captain Richard Jennings (who was a member of the Council of Bermuda during and after the English Civil War).

 Privateering from Jamaica

 Although little is known of Jennings's early life, he was first recorded as a privateer during the 1701–1714 War of the Spanish Succession operating from Jamaica, then governed by Lord Archibald Hamilton.